 The Gemini image generator problem is a setback for Google’s push into artificial intelligence as the company tries to keep pace with rivals such as Microsoft.
 Last month, Google rebranded Bard, a chatbot it launched last year, as Gemini, describing the revamped product as itsStrongestLarge AI model.

-Google and other tech companies claim they conduct extensive safety and ethical testing of their models, but Maria Curi, a tech policy reporter at Axios, said: "We don't know what the exact testing process is.
-Users have discovered historical inaccuracies, which raises the question of whether these models were pushed out to the world too soon."
+Tech companies such as Google claim they conduct extensive security and ethical testing of their models, but Axios tech policy reporter Maria Curi said, "We don't know exactly what the testing process is.
+Users have found historic inaccuracies, which raises the question of whether these models were pushed out into the world too soon."

 In Pichai's memo, he said Google employees have been "working around the clock to address these issues.
 We've seen significant improvements across a variety of prompts."
 He added: "No AI is perfect, especially early in the industry's development, but we know the demands are high and we will keep working on it, no matter how long it takes.
 We will review what happened and make sure we fix it at scale."